Updated: Aug 14, 2018

 It was not too bad, however it has taught me to really read the ingredient labels on the foods we buy, they manage to put sugar into almost everything.
 Some of the main stream curry powders, mustard powders and chipotle did not conform to strict Paleo guidelines.
 It took a little more effort be we did source the required Paleo friendly ingredients.

-I see your product is only to be found in the fridge.
+We see your product is only to be found in the fridge.
 Most dressings are available on the shelf in supermarkets and only require refrigeration after they’re opened.
 What’s the go there?

 Because we do not use any of the “nasties” (gums, thickeners, preservatives etc.) when producing Paleonnaise, we rely on the natural preserving ingredients of olive oil, vinegar and lemon juice.
 These factors mean we need to keep Paleonnaise refrigerated to ensure it maintains its texture, taste and shelf life.